 - Arrive early.
 Plan to arrive at your destination early.
 Arriving when there is still plenty of daylight will allow you to get a good view and sense of the area where you are camping, as well as enough time to set up camp.

-Once you are at the campsite and ready to set up camp, follow these guidelines:
+When you are at the campsite and ready to set up camp, follow these guidelines:

 - Stay clear of harmful objects.
 Make sure there are no sharp objects, branches, glass, ant beds, wasp nests, bees, or poison ivy near the campsite.

 - Survey the land.
-Check the contour of the ground and avoid trouble spots that could easily flood or become very muddy if it rained.
+Check the contour of the ground and avoid trouble spots that could easily flood or become muddy if it rained.

 - Find level land.
 Set up camp on land that is level and large enough to spread out all your gear.
 Trees and shrubs may also help block strong wind gusts.
 Make sure trees do not have dead branches or other things that could fall and hit someone.